 Walking in California, as shown in Hollywood movies, is a dream.
 The scenes are of people walking alongside the Pacific ocean full of gorgeous people in bathing suits and trendy clothes.
 Or you see people walking across Rodeo drive or other fancy roads.
 People are walking freely with Starbucks in hand or a cool cell phone.
 The sun is always bright and the day is always beautiful.
 Walking in California looks so fun, casual, and safe.
 Yet, if you actually live in California—Los Angeles specifically—you would know that’s not the case.
-Our Los Angeles Crosswalk Accident Attorneys at Compass Law Group, PC see the nightmarish side of pedestrian life.
+Our Los Angeles Crosswalk Accident Attorneys at Compass Law Group, LLP see the nightmarish side of pedestrian life.
 We see the horror and trauma of walking along roadways.
 Pedestrians are just trying to get around without contributing more to air pollutants.
 So why is there such a high death toll for pedestrians?

 Pedestrian Death’s Rising